 Frequently Asked Questions

 Contractors: Each contractor will need six hours for each licensing cycle, and three of them will need to be “core” courses, as well as three will need to be either core or professional.
-The licensing cycle will end November 30th for the odd years
+The licensing cycle will end on November 30th for the odd years.

 Plumbers: Plumbers will need twelve hours of continuing education for a licensing period.
 They will also need eight hours for core education.
 The remaining four can be used if core or professional related.
 The licensure cycle will end on November 30th of each even year.